-In 1959, a groundbreaking new, boxy subcompact coupe emerged in England using a transverse-mounted engine and a space efficient front-wheel-drive layout.
+In 1959, a groundbreaking new, boxy subcompact coupe called the Mini emerged in England, using a transverse-mounted engine and a space-efficient front-wheel-drive layout.
 Within its tiny footprint it provided a surprising amount of usable space for people and packages.
-Because it was affordable, stylish, fun to drive and easy to park anywhere, the British Mini and sportier Mini Cooper quickly achieved icon status around the world -- including the U.S., where it sold as a brief counter-culture favorite during the 1960s.
+Because it was affordable, stylish, fun to drive and easy to park anywhere, the Mini and sportier Mini Cooper quickly achieved icon status around the world — including the U.S., where it became a counterculture favorite during the 1960s.

-After a lengthy break, the Mini Cooper returned to our shores in 2002 under BMW's direction to resurrect the legend.
-Through the course of three generations, new Minis have provided a uniquely sporting blend of classic British mini-car heritage and charm with precise German engineering and construction.
-New or used, however, you will find that a Cooper's price can rise very quickly if it has a lot of optional equipment installed.
-Then again, that abundance of available features is what makes a Mini a Mini.
-It's a pleasant dilemma to be faced with as no matter how you equip one, a Cooper hatchback or convertible is one of the most satisfying and fun subcompacts for the price.
+After a lengthy break, the Mini Cooper returned to the U.S. in 2002 under BMW's direction to resurrect the legend.
+Through the course of three generations, new Minis have provided a uniquely sporting blend of classic British heritage and charm with precise German engineering and construction.
+During its production run, the new Mini lineup has included two-door and four-door hatchbacks as well as a convertible model.
+Shopping for a used Mini, you will find that many previous owners have customized their cars with a variety of factory and aftermarket accessories, but no matter how it's equipped, a Mini Cooper is one of the most satisfying and fun subcompacts for the price.

 Used Mini Cooper Models

-In reviews of the time, we praised this Mini's spirited handling, thrifty fuel economy and excellent all-around performance in the Cooper S and JCW versions.
+In reviews, we praised this Mini's spirited handling, thrifty fuel economy and excellent all-around performance, especially in the Cooper S and JCW versions.
 Even the base Cooper, though, was still fun to drive.
 Downsides included a stiff and noisy ride, the car's very small backseat and illogical control layouts.
 The optional navigation system in particular wasn't especially user-friendly and hampered audio control.

-Expect lively handling from either model, but be aware that the suspension setup of the Cooper S -- though enthusiasts will love it -- is even stiffer than the current model's.
-We would avoid those cars with wheels bigger than 16 inches.
-This Cooper also had much stiffer steering at slower speeds, but many have found it far more communicative and indicative of a go-kart than the current electric power steering.
+In reviews, we experienced lively handling from both models, but the suspension setup of the Cooper S was definitely tailored for enthusiasts.
+It's even stiffer than that of the newer models and may be too harsh for some buyers.
+For that reason, we would avoid those cars with wheels bigger than 16 inches.
+This Cooper also had much stiffer steering at slower speeds, but many have found it far more communicative and indicative of a go-kart than the more recent electric power steering.

-Detail improvements and color changes carried the Mini Cooper through its first few years, so even early examples look up to date and can make particularly fine used car values.
+Detail improvements and color changes carried the Mini Cooper through its first few years, so even early examples look up-to-date and can make particularly fine used-car values.
 To keep things fresh and perky in 2005, Mini updated the Cooper's front and rear fascias, though it wasn't so significant that many should notice or care.
-More important to note are the addition of features for '04, like a more comfortable three-spoke steering wheel (versus the more classic two-spoke) and a digital speedometer mounted in the tachometer.
+More important to note are the features that were added for '04, including a more comfortable three-spoke steering wheel (versus the more classic two-spoke) and a digital speedometer mounted in the tachometer.